 In July of 1971, a mysterious masked stranger appeared to request the commission of a Requiem Mass of the young but sick Mozart.
 Later, it was discovered to be a messenger of the Count von Walsegg, who frequently commissioned pieces of famous composers and credited them to himself.
 In this case, he asked a master to write a Requiem Mass for his young, dead wife Anna.

-Believing the request to be from a world beyond the physical, Mozart feverishly set to work on the Requiem and fixated upon it as if it were meant for his own memorial service.
+Believing the request to be from a world beyond the physical, Mozart feverishly set to work on the Requiem as if it were meant for his own memorial service and became wholly fixated upon it.
 Indeed it became his death.
 Legend says that the night before his death, Mozart summoned his closest friends and family to his bedside to sing the completed portion of the Lacrymosa in order to bid them farewell.

-On the Fifth of December, 1791, Wolfgang Amadeus Mozart departed from this world, and five days later, the completed portions of the Requiem were performed at his memorial service.
+On the Fifth of December, 1791, Wolfgang Amadeus Mozart departed from this world, and five days later the completed portions of the Requiem were performed at his own memorial service.

 After asking colleagues of Mozart who all declined, Mozart’s widow Constanze hired Franz Xaver Süssmayr, a pupil and dear friend, to complete the Requiem for the Count.
 Luckily, Mozart had played through and discussed plans for the work with Süssmayr before his death, so the Requiem was arguably completed according to Mozart’s deepest wishes for the piece.
 Mozart only fully completed the Requiem and Kyrie and the majority of the vocal parts and figured bass.

-But the Recordare is pure Mozart, the work of a German composer who understood and loved the musical tradition of Italy and interpreted it in his own perfect way.Grout and Palisca.
+But the Recordare is pure Mozart, the work of a German composer who understood and loved the musical tradition of Italy and interpreted it in his own perfect way.Grout and Palisca, on Mozart’s Requiem.
 From A History of Western Music, 4th Ed.

 No matter the tradition, Mozart’s Requiem is a beautiful work that has influenced all forms of media.
 The Dies Irae provides the soundtrack for many a movie’s judgment scene, and the Lacrymosa finds its way into commercials that depict unfortunate circumstances.